annekroon/amsterdam-embedding-model/README.md

 ## Directories:

-- `lib/`: Modules used in python scripts: Classification
+- `src/`: Modules used in python scripts: Classification
-- `output/`: Default output directory
+- `output/`: default output directory
 - `helpers/`: small scripts to get info on training samples -`model_training/`: here you will find code used to train the models.